Aryo15/Proxima/docs/development/plugin/hooks.rst

 Using Hooks
 ===========

-Hooks are invoked based on an event occurring within FlaskBB.
-This makes it possible to change the behavior of certain actions without modifying the actual source code of FlaskBB.
+Hooks are invoked based on an event occurring within Ekaayam.
+This makes it possible to change the behavior of certain actions without modifying the actual source code of Ekaayam.

-For your plugin to actually do something useful, you probably want to 'hook' your code into FlaskBB.
+For your plugin to actually do something useful, you probably want to 'hook' your code into Ekaayam.
 This can be done throughout a lot of places in the code.
-FlaskBB loads and calls the hook calls hook functions from registered plugins for any given hook specification.
+Ekaayam loads and calls the hook calls hook functions from registered plugins for any given hook specification.

 Each hook specification has a corresponding hook implementation.
 By default,